Online-To-Offline Commerce: 13 Commonly-Used Strategies

 Augmented Reality (AR) Shopping: Visualizing Products in Your Space

 With the advancement of technology, Augmented Reality (AR) Shopping has gained momentum in industries such as furniture and home decor.
-AR apps allow customers to use their smartphones or tablets to visualize how products will look in their real-world environments before making a purchase.
+AR apps allow customers to use their smartphones or tablets to visualize how products will look in real-world environments before making a purchase.

 For instance, a furniture retailer might offer an AR app that allows customers to see how a sofa would fit into their living room.
 This interactive and immersive experience bridges the gap between online product exploration and the tactile nature of in-store browsing.